Factual/braze-engine-integration-android/example/README.md

 ### Testing

 If you'd like to test the integration, an example test is given.
 To run the test, fill out your information in [StubConfiguration.java](https://github.com/Factual/engine-braze-integration-android/tree/master/example/src/androidTest/java/com/factual/engine/braze/StubConfiguration.java).
-Change the `TEST_LATITUDE` and `TEST_LONGITUDE` variables to coordinates for a place which would trigger your engine circumstance.